 Your doctor will likely recommend a splint that covers the affected area and is made of sturdy material, such as plaster or fiberglass.
 It is important that the splint be comfortable and not too tight, as this can cause additional pain or swelling.
-The splint should also be easy to remove so that you can perform regular hygiene tasks, such as bathing.
+It should also be easy to remove so that you can perform regular hygiene tasks, such as bathing.

-Once your doctor has determined the best type of splint for you, they will instruct you on how to properly apply and care for it.
+Once your doctor has determined the best type for you, they will instruct you on how to properly apply and care for it.
 Be sure to follow their directions carefully in order to avoid further injury or delay in healing.